creatorrr/software_foundations/journal.md

 is there a proof of it?
 Could this have any thing to do with Godel's theorems?

 Note to self: Discuss with prof.

+2017-02-26 16:41 Not enough explanation about tactics.
+Enjoying the pace of _Coq in a Hurry_ tutorial but it feels like there is very little explanation about the different tactics in it.
+Assumes a thorough understanding of proof tactics.
+Hoping a combination of [Software Foundations](https://www.cis.upenn.edu/~bcpierce/sf/current/Preface.html#lab9) and [Coq cheat sheet](http://andrej.com/coq/cheatsheet.pdf) would enrich my understanding to a more satisfactory level.